-The Department of Infrastructure, Transport, Regional Development, Communications and the Arts contributes through its policies to increase economic growth and investment in Northern Australia.
-The Department of Infrastructure, Transport, Regional Development and Communications and the Arts has policy responsibility for NAIF.
+The Department of Infrastructure, Transport, Regional Development, Communications and the Arts contributes through its policies to increase economic growth and investment in northern Australia.
+The Department of Infrastructure, Transport, Regional Development and Communications has policy responsibility for NAIF.

 Infrastructure Australia